matus-barta/personal-web/blogposts/open-rmm.md

 I was thinking about to moving to Rust or Go.
 Rust is super safe and fast, the code I did look up looked pretty clean and easy.
 Go was more less made for writing APIs, their handling of JSON is just brilliant, but I somewhat don't like how they handle packages (Cargo rocks!).
 But I still did go with Node/TS/Zod/Express stack.
 It was for one simple reason...
 Prisma (and sharing of Prisma).
 I seen there are ORMs like Prisma but I still have to write models and schemas.
 The most thing I hate is writing the same stuff twice.
 That was the reason I did go with the pain of learning and moving everything to Turborepo.
-(Also I had like written the whole Express server from last year...)
+(Also I had written the whole Express server from last year...)

+##